Working Group (resistance organization): Dissolution

-Overall situation

 Because of Germany's imminent military defeat, much of the Slovak population and army leadership switched their allegiance to the Allies.
 Increasing partisan activity in the mountains presented a dilemma for Jews and, in particular, their leadership.
 To counter the perceived security threat of Jews in rural eastern Slovakia, the Slovak government proposed roundups; the Working Group convinced them to concentrate the Jews in western Slovakia.
 Although the Working Group did not support an uprising (because it feared the consequences for Slovakia's remaining Jews), Neumann gave an underground group in the Nováky labor camp funds for purchasing weapons.
 On 29 August, Germany invaded Slovakia in response to the increase in partisan sabotage.
 The Slovak National Uprising, which began that day, was crushed by the end of October.

 About 1,600 Jews fought with the partisans, ten percent of the total insurgent force.
 German and Slovak propaganda blamed them for the uprising, providing the Germans with an excuse to implement the Final Solution.
 Eichmann sent SS-Hauptsturmführer Alois Brunner to Bratislava to oversee the deportation and murder of about 25,000 surviving Jews in Slovakia.
 Einsatzgruppe H, the Hlinka Guard Emergency Divisions, and the SS-Heimatschutz rounded up Jews and concentrated them in Sereď concentration camp for deportation to Auschwitz.
 Jews in eastern Slovakia were deported from other Slovak camps or massacred.